r4job/tempest/README.md

 - ⏱️ **Prediction Engine**: Uses time-series forecasting and online learning to predict future hot keys
 - 🔥 **Cache Warmer**: Loads predicted items into cache using appropriate eviction and TTL policies

-> The emission layer is complete.
-Aggregation and prediction layers are under development.
+> The emission and aggregation layers are complete.
+Prediction layer and cache warmer are under development.

 ---